ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see the only required command-line parameter of the server is a configuration file.
 The latter shall contain the necessary information for running the balancer server and connecting to translation servers.
 The configuration file content is covered in section [Configuration file](#balancer-config-file) below.
 Once the load balancer is started there is still a way to change some of its run-time parameters.
 The latter can be done with a balancer console explained in the [Balancer console](#balancer-console) section below.

 #### Balancer config file
 In order to start the load balancer one must have a valid configuration file for it.
 The latter stores the minimum set of parameter values needed to run the balancer server.
 Among other things, this config file specifies the location of the translation servers to connect to.
-An example configuration file is: `[Project-Folder]/balancer.cfg`.
+A template configuration file is: `[Project-Folder]/cfg/balancer.cfg`.
 The content of this file is self explanatory and contains a significant amount of comments.

 When run with a properly formed configuration file, **bpbd-balancer** gives the following output.
 Note the `-d info3` option ensuring additional information output during starting up and connecting to translation servers.